Netflix/consoleme/docs/gitbook/architecture.md

 ![Architecture Diagram](.gitbook/assets/consoleme-diagram-1-.png)

+## Hub and Spoke Model

+ConsoleMe utilizes a hub and spoke architecture.
+The "Hub Account" is the account you have ConsoleMe on.
+The "Hub Role" (also called the "Central Role") is what ConsoleMe uses.
+This role is directly attached to the EC2 instances or ECS/K8s containers that ConsoleMe is running on.
+There is only one Hub Role per deployment of ConsoleMe.

+There should be one "Spoke Role" on each of your AWS accounts, including on the Hub Account.
+ConsoleMe will use its Hub Role to assume the Spoke Roles across your various accounts to cache resources or update permissions.

+The required IAM permissions for the Hub and Spoke roles are [here](prerequisites/required-iam-permissions/README.md).

+The one exception to the hub-and-spoke model is when ConsoleMe is brokering credentials to roles, to either provide AWS console access or CLI credentials through Weep.
+In this case, ConsoleMe's Hub Role needs direct access to assume the requested role in order to broker credentials.

 ## DynamoDB Tables

 ConsoleMe makes use of several DynamoDB tables.
 If you plan to have a multi-region deployment of ConsoleMe, you must make these DynamoDB tables **global** in your production environment.
 The configuration of these tables is defined [here](https://github.com/Netflix/consoleme/blob/master/scripts/initialize_dynamodb_oss.py).